-Meghan Markle & Prince Harry's Evening Wedding Reception Was A Rager & The FOMO Is Real
+The Details Of Meghan Markle & Prince Harry's Wedding Reception Will Give You Hella FOMO

 As you probably know, the highly-anticipated royal wedding finally happened on Saturday, May 19.
 Meghan Markle and Prince Harry tied the knot at Windsor Castle, and then the couple celebrated their nuptials with friends and loved ones.
 Following their lunchtime reception, the newlyweds and a couple hundred of their wedding guests headed to a more intimate second shindig.
 Meghan Markle and Prince Harry's evening wedding reception sounds like it was a seriously good time, and I am now super bummed I didn't get an invite.